 “I am so messy around the edges” (ooooooo - love that).
 The truth is, from a young age in the industry I made sure I always presented myself professionally, which, especially as I was so young in the business, gave me confidence.
 To be honest, I kind of find it shocking that people extrapolate that to me having it all figured out.

-Early days I focused on keeping up with the boys, but at a point, I finally realized that I don’t need to try to be like anyone else.
-As corny as it sounds, you realize that being different, being yourself could be really valuable, it brings a different perspective.
+Early days I focused on keeping up with the boys, but at a point, I finally realised that I don’t need to try to be like anyone else.

 So perfection is not a goal for me.
 There is literally NO ONE out there that is perfect.
 Now I coach people to simply try to be the most amazing version of themselves, and not to try to emulate one narrow model of leadership. (boom - right freaking ON).